-The film came in two million dollars below its budget.
-Co-producer Rhonda Tollefson credits this to Producer Sean Connery's thrifty Scottish ways.
-Connery drove his own car, instead of hiring a driver, and flew on commercial planes, instead of using private ones, so that all of the money, would show up onscreen.
+This movie came in two million dollars below its budget.
+Co-Producer Rhonda Tollefson credits this to Producer Sir Sean Connery's thrifty Scottish ways.
+Connery drove his own car, instead of hiring a driver, and flew on commercial planes, instead of using private ones, so that all of the money would show up on-screen.

-Ronald Bass' original screenplay contained numerous additional spectacular action sequences involving Mac, including a robbery taking place onboard a moving luxury train, but 20th Century Fox balked, when the initial budget for this script was estimated at over 130 million dollars.
-The final film excised many of Bass' envisioned super-action scenes (keeping a handful for the theatrical release) and came in at a final budget of seventy million dollars.
+Ronald Bass' original screenplay contained numerous additional spectacular action sequences involving Mac, including a robbery taking place onboard a moving luxury train, but Twentieth Century Fox balked, when the initial budget for this script was estimated at over one hundred thirty million dollars.
+The final movie excised many of Bass' envisioned super-action scenes (keeping a handful for the theatrical release) and came in at a final budget of seventy million dollars.

-An early scene, in which Gin sneaks into Mac's hotel room, and leaves the Time magazine on his bed, was deleted, but can be found (without audio) on the DVD.
-Jon Amiel said test audiences thought the scene unnecessarily delayed the first encounter between Gin and Mac.
+An early scene, in which Gin sneaks into Mac's hotel room, and leaves the Time Magazine on his bed, was deleted, but can be found (without audio) on the DVD.
+Director Jon Amiel said test audiences thought the scene unnecessarily delayed the first encounter between Gin and Mac.

-During Catherine Zeta-Jones' breakdown of the intensive security measures she and Sean Connery will encounter in the millenium heist, Rolf Saxon is continuously shown throughout the sequence as the director of the millenium compliance testing.
+During Gin's (Catherine Zeta-Jones') breakdown of the intensive security measures she and Mac (Sir Sean Connery) will encounter in the millenium heist, Rolf Saxon is continuously shown throughout the sequence as the director of the millenium compliance testing.
 He was introduced in a similar fashion, as C.I.A.
 Analyst William Donloe when Tom Cruise conducts the breakdown of the C.I.A. break-in at Langley, Virginia in Mission: Impossible (1996).